 What chocolate mousse had been to the 1960s, creme brulee was to the 1990s, suddenly appearing on almost every restaurant menu.

 It's truly a great British classic that easily lends itself to variations like this one - a smooth, velvety chocolate custard topped with a very crunchy caramel.

-You can watch how to make Creme Brulee in our Cookery School video lesson - 'Separate Ways with Eggs Part 2' below.
+You can watch how to make Creme Brulee in our Cookery School Video, click the image to play.

 This recipe is from Delia's Happy Christmas.
 Serves 6

-You will need to start the recipe at least on day before so the custards have time to chill.
+You will need to start the recipe at least one day before so the custards have time to chill.

 Place the broken-up chocolate, along with 150 ml of the cream in a large heatproof bowl sitting over a saucepan of barely simmering water, making sure the bowl doesn't touch the water.
 Then, keeping the heat at its lowest, allow the chocolate to melt slowly – it should take 5-6 minutes.
 Remove it from the heat and give it a good stir until it's smooth and glossy, then remove the bowl from the pan and let the mixture cool for 2-3 minutes.
 Then place the remaining cream in a pan over a gentle heat and heat it to just below simmering point, stirring occasionally with a wooden spoon.